Ryan pera, Chef/Owner

 Vincent Huynh, Culinary Director

 Vincent Huynh grew up in a family of restaurateurs whose family life centered around the kitchen.
 His life experiences as a kid were rooted in hospitality and cooking, yet he didn’t consider a career in the industry until later in life.
 While pursuing a career in sound engineering, Vincent realized he spent all of his free time focusing on food, so he switched gears and enrolled in culinary school.
 He’s cooked in some of Houston’s top kitchens, including Pappas Seafood and Cullen’s, and served as sous chef at Yelapa and executive sous at Voice at Hotel Icon before joining forces Ryan Pera and Morgan Weber.
 He’s worked with them at Agricole Hospitality for six years—starting as a cook at Revival Market and rising through the ranks to culinary director of all concepts.
-Vincent oversees all kitchen operations at Revival Market, Coltivare and Eight Row Flint, as well as six sous chefs across the three concepts.
+Vincent oversees all kitchen operations at Revival Market, Coltivare, Eight Row Flint, Night Heron, Vinny’s, Indianola and Miss Carousel.
 He plays an integral role in menu development, staff hiring and training, integration with front of the house operations, budget, inventory and catering.
 When he’s not working, he can usually be found in a kitchen or near a grill—whether its poolside, at a campsite or at home.
 Hospitality is simply part of his nature.

 Bryan Davis, Operations